 Yasmin Khan is a historian of British India and Associate Professor of History at Kellogg College, Oxford.
 Education and career Born in 1977 to Pakistani and Anglo-Irish parents in Kingston-upon-Thames, Khan completed her BA in history at St Peter’s College, Oxford.
 Khan completed her DPhil at St Anthony’s College, Oxford in 2005 in Imperial and Commonwealth History.

-Rachel Fulton Brown is an American academic, and a professor of medieval history at the University of Chicago.
-Fulton Brown has written monographs and articles on a variety of texts on the topic of Christian studies and the Middle Ages, particularly on the cult of the Virgin Mary, and a 2019 book chronicling her friendship with far-right figure Milo Yiannopoulos through Yiannopoulos’s publishing imprint, Dangerous Books.
+Rachel Fulton Brown is an Associate Professor of Medieval History, Fundamentals, and the College at the University of Chicago.
+Fulton Brown has authored a variety of texts on the topic of Christian studies and the Middle Ages, and a 2019 book chronicling her friendship with far-right figure Milo Yiannopoulos through Yiannopoulos’s publishing imprint, Dangerous Books.
 Fulton Brown has also written for Breitbart.
+In December 2020, United States president Donald Trump announced an intent to appoint Fulton Brown to the Cultural Property Advisory Committee, which the official Whitehouse website de...